flatlogic/sing-app-angular/README.md

   [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html), a nd [Webpack 2](http://webpack.github.io/) by [Flatlogic](https://flatlogic.com).

-> This is a seed version of Sing App with Angular Final Release support.
-Full version release date is set to October 2, 2016.
+> This is a full version of Sing App with Angular Final Release support.
+Seed version is also available.
-Till then you can use a version of Sing App with Angular rc4 support available in seed and full versions.

-This seed repo serves as an Angular 2 starter for anyone looking to get up and running with Angular 2 and TypeScript fast.
+This project serves as an Angular 2 starter for anyone looking to get up and running with Angular 2 and TypeScript fast.
  Using a [Webpack 2](http://webpack.github.io/) for building our files and assisting with boilerplate.
 * Best practices in file and application organization for Angular 2.
 * Unique to admin templates stylish and unobtrusive design
 * Ready to go build system using Webpack for working with TypeScript.
 * Angular 2 examples that are ready to go when experimenting with Angular 2.
-* A great Angular 2 seed repo for anyone who wants to start their project.
+* A great Angular 2 template for anyone who wants to start their project.
 * Type manager with @types
 * Hot Module Replacement with Webpack and [@angularclass/hmr](https://github.com/angularclass/angular2-hmr) and [@angularclass/hmr-loader](https://github.com/angularclass/angular2-hmr-loader)